ricardobna/docs/Tutorials/gettingstarted/Step12.rst

         this.img = img;
     }

--  Then,Overriding the two abstract methods of Widget
+-  Then, overriding the two abstract methods of Widget

 .. code:: java